b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 53udBEzjt3WPqYGkkDknVhjD
 -----END PRIVATE KEY-----
 ```
-Now the next step is to grab the <b>.crt</b> file from your web browser. in firefox navigate to <b>Preferences > Privacy and Security > View Certificates</b>.
+Now the next step is to grab the <b>.crt</b> file from your web browser.
+In Firefox navigate to <b>Preferences > Privacy and Security > View Certificates</b>.
 Once there, in the top right click on <b>Authorities</b> and scroll down until you see the certificate for <b>lacasadepapelhtb.htb</b> and then import/download it to you host machine.

 <center><img src="/htb/lacasadepapel/certificate.png"></center>
 <br>